alillje/login-service-backend/README.md

-<i>This application has been written in TypeScript here: https://github.com/alillje/login-service-backend-ts</i>
+<i>This application has also been written in TypeScript here: https://github.com/alillje/login-service-backend-ts</i>

 # Login Service API